JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 ##### Fitting data

-There is not yet a menu item, but a GUI for defining fits (linear, polynomial, exponential decay, sine and Gaussian) is accessible by issuing the command
+A GUI for defining simple fits (linear, polynomial, exponential decay, sine and Gaussian) can be launched by selecting "Insert new Fit after selection..
-`fit_pandas_GUI()` in an empty cell.
+." from the menu.
+This will create the GUI to lead you through selecting and fitting the data.
+The code is created in the cell immediately below the GUI.

 ![Fit Pandas GUI](fit_gaussian_tab1.png)